kylekk76/Job-Scraper-Indeed/README.md

 ### Way to use:(This scraper is based in UK so would you will need to do some changes for your contry)

-**Hi the code part for select the industry is a bit bugged right now, tuesday i will fix the code and implement some stuff , you can see in the beta file how is going the changes**
-**But is giving me an error just now with jobs as they have not been added to the list as before, and is giving me an empty dataframe so as i say i will check that on tuesday as i say**

 - In the jupyter notebook you have how this program works in a early version, any questions just ask.
 #Updated# (02/09/2022)
 Open the folder "program" and run the mainScraper.py you should have installed the librarys and the pack to read xlsx as this are the files that you gonna use to run the program, you need then to imput diferent things for the search and the rest is automatic.